 No Digital Terrestrial Television (DTT) usage was assumed in the 694-790 MHz frequency band.

-Maximum inter-regional harmonisation is achieved by basing the channelling arrangement on the lower duplexer of the APT 700 MHz band plan, as developed in the Asia Pacific Telecommunity and adopted in many parts of the world.
-In that way, the harmonisation of the CEPT frequency arrangement for the 694-790 MHz band with the lower duplexer (uplink in 703-733 MHz and downlink in 758-788 MHz) of the APT band plan for 700 MHz will provide economies of scale.
+The harmonisation of the CEPT frequency arrangement for the 694-791 MHz will provide economies of scale.

 In consequence, CEPT has identified a channelling arrangement for MFCN including FDD (2x30 MHz, uplink in 703-733 MHz and downlink in 758-788 MHz).
 In addition, the channelling arrangement allows flexibility to administrations to choose different options for the use of the duplex gap and the guard bands to respond to various national demands.
 An approach of “zero or up to four block(s) of 5 MHz” Supplemental Downlink (SDL) in 738-758 MHz leaves flexibility to administrations for the use of the duplex gap and the guard bands to respond to various national demands.